 - a.
-Housing focused case management and other supportive services for individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child, and the client has documented disabilities HUD Match - b.
-Employment Focused Case Management and other supportive services for individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child, and the client has documented disabilities HUD Match - c.
-Housing focused case management and other supportive services for individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child, and the client has documented disabilities Non-HUD Match - d.
-Employment Focused Case Management and other supportive services individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child, and the client has documented disabilities Non- HUD Match
+Housing focused case management and other supportive services for individuals or families with at least one (1) adult and one (1) child, and the client has documented disabilities HUD Match - b.
+Employment Focused Case Management and other supportive services for individuals or families with at least one (1) adult and one (1) child, and the client has documented disabilities HUD Match - c.
+Housing focused case management and other supportive services for individuals or families with at least one (1) adult and one (1) child, and the client has documented disabilities Non-HUD Match - d.
+Employment Focused Case Management and other supportive services for individuals or families with at least one (1) adult and one (1) child, and the client has documented disabilities Non- HUD Match

-Tie Breaker: Rank by lowest cost per client
+Tie Breaker: Rank by lowest bed cost